VeeraKalakota/Veera_2025/navigation/about.md

     // 2.
 Define a JavaScript object for our http source and our data rows for the Living in the World grid var http_source = "https://upload.wikimedia.org/wikipedia/commons/";
     var origin_country = [
-        {"flag": "8/88/Flag_of_India_%282-1%29.svg",
-         "description": "My parents are from India, but immigrated here.
-I was born in California, as well as my 11 year old brother."
+        {"flag": "8/88/Flag_of_India_%282-1%29.svg","description": "My parents are from India, but immigrated here.
+I was born in               California, as well as my 11 year old brother."}, {"flag": "0/0c/Heads_of_badminton_raquets.jpg",
-        },
-        {"flag": "0/0c/Heads_of_badminton_raquets.jpg",
-         "description": "One of my favorite hobbies is playing badminton."
+         "description": "One of my favorite hobbies is playing badminton."}, {"flag": "4/4b/Cute_yorkier_puppies_ready_for_new_home_._2_boys_left_and_two_girls_.It_will_be_up_to_the_new_puppies.jpg",
-        },
-        {"flag": "4/4b/Cute_yorkier_puppies_ready_for_new_home_._2_boys_left_and_two_girls_.It_will_be_up_to_the_new_puppies.jpg",
          "description": "If I were to have a pet, I would have a medium-sized puppy.
 I am a huge fan of dogs.
-Woof!"
-        },
-        {"flag": "d/d5/Thai_Prawn_Noodles_%2822154724644%29.jpg",
+Woof!"}, {"flag": "d/d5/Thai_Prawn_Noodles_%2822154724644%29.jpg",
-         "description": "I like Thai and Chinese cuisine, but my mom's cooking beats them all, hands down."
+         "description": "I like Thai and Chinese cuisine, but my mom's cooking beats them all, hands down."}
-        }
     ];
     // 3a.
 Consider how to update style count for size of container
     // The grid-template-columns has been defined as dynamic with auto-fill and minmax